MNylif/hrms-horilla/README.md

 This will prompt you for all necessary information upfront and then proceed with the installation automatically without any further interaction.

+## DNS Setup for Your Domain

+If you want to use a custom domain (e.g., `hrms.example.com`) instead of the default `.nip.io` domain, you'll need to set up DNS records first:

+1. Log in to your domain registrar or DNS provider's control panel
+2. Create an A record for your subdomain pointing to your server's IP address:
+   - **Type**: A
+   - **Name/Host**: hrms (for the subdomain hrms.example.com)
+   - **Value/Points to**: Your server's IP address (e.g., 203.0.113.10)
+   - **TTL**: 3600 (or as recommended by your provider)

+3. Wait for DNS propagation (can take up to 24-48 hours, but often happens within minutes)
+4. Once propagated, you can use this domain during installation

+**Note**: If you don't have a domain or don't want to set up DNS records, the installer will use a `.nip.io` domain by default, which will work without any DNS configuration.

 ## Advanced Installation Options

 You can also provide specific parameters to the installation script: